asyncapi/website/pages/blog/websocket-part1.md

 When building a WebSocket API on a server, you might have some additional needs:
 - Want to document the API for the team that writes a client app, Web UI, Desktop app, or Mobile app.
-- Want to have a way to specify the format of the messages that the server understands, to validate them in the runtime.
+- Want to have a way to specify the format of the messages that the server supports to validate them in the runtime.
 - Want to generate a server or/and a client?
 If not for final production use, then for sure for prototyping and testing.

 These are just a few common needs.
 For WebSocket, you only establish a connection over HTTP protocol, and the rest goes over WS, so OpenAPI specification won't help you much here.
 WebSocket is one of the patterns in event-based systems.
 In the end, it is all about a stream of messages and asynchronous processing.
-Yes, it would be best if you had AsyncAPI :smiley:
+Yes, it would be best to use AsyncAPI :smiley:

 ## WebSocket described with AsyncAPI